 Scott is a proponent of sustainable golf aiming to manage the course without the use of chemicals, and the club was recently recognised for his efforts in the organic approach to greens keeping.
 This approach has seen less disease, firmer playing surfaces and increased playability throughout the year.

-After an outstanding summer in 2018 we seen the substantial improvements to long viewed ‘problem’ areas around the further reaches of the course, with substantial improvements to the 8th, 9th and 10th.
+After an wet summer in 2020 we seen the substantial improvements to long viewed ‘problem’ areas around the further reaches of the course, with substantial improvements to the 8th, 9th and 10th.
 As well as the front of the 18th.

 These holes have improved massively.
 These areas of the course are now playing fantastically well.